Community-Needs Based Scholarships

 College of Midwifery Scholarships

-One full Grand Challenge scholarship ( including room and board on campus) is available per start-date, and is awarded on a merit basis with the same criteria as used for general admission.
+One full Grand Challenge scholarship is available per start-date, and is awarded on a merit basis with the same criteria as used for general admission.
 This scholarship is granted on a semester by semester basis; the award of this scholarship will be re-evaluated at the end of each semester according to Satisfactory Academic Progress and abiding by our Student Code of Conduct.
 It is our hope and expectation that each student who begins under the Grand Challenge Scholarship will complete all eight semesters and graduate.
 Scholarships do not cover the annual fee, nor the cost of books, travel, pre-requisite courses or outside tests, or preceptor fees in the event a preceptor charges fees.
 Applicants to the Grand Challenge must complete the full college application process, along with submitting the complete scholarship application and a completed written sample of Assignment Module 1.1.
 The assignment may be accessed by downloading the sample curriculum on the College Overview webpage.